 Veeam Backup Enterprise Manager service account

-It is recommended to use the Local System account as the Veeam Backup Enterprise Manager Service account.
-Alternatively, if you set another account to run this service, make sure it meets the requirements listed below.
+Use the Local System account as the Veeam Backup Enterprise Manager Service account.
+If you set another account to run this service, this account must have the following permissions:

 Enterprise Manager user

-To be able to work with Veeam Backup Enterprise Manager web UI, users should be assigned the Portal Administrator, Portal User or Restore Operator role (see Configuring Security Settings section of this guide).
+To work with the Veeam Backup Enterprise Manager web UI, users must be assigned the Portal Administrator, Portal User, or Restore Operator role.
+For more information, see Configuring Accounts and Roles.

-vSphere Web Client Plug-in for Veeam Backup & Replication (optional)
+vSphere Client Plug-in for Veeam Backup & Replication (optional)

-Account used to install the plug-in must have sufficient access rights for vCenter server (must belong to the same domain in case of cross-domain access):
+The account used to install the plug-in and the vCenter Server account must belong to the same Active Directory domain in case of cross-domain access.

 The account used to install the plug-in must be assigned the following vCenter Server permissions: